Kwekker/PrusaSlicer-gcode-object-mover/README.md

 - `-O <filename>`: Specify the output file.
 If you don't use this flag, the input file will be overwritten.
 - `-F`: Force the program to overwrite the file without asking for confirmation.
 - `-N <name>`: The object's name in prusaslicer
 - `-a<I> <offset>`: One of the axes you want to move.
 I is the axis' identifying character (case sensitive).
 Moving the object 25mm along the X axis would be -aX 25.
-Supports negative values.
+Supports negative values, **only** supports integers (whole millimeters).
 - `-c`: Don't change colors(filament) before printing this object .

 ### Example